 This park district building houses a hidden gem… an indoor playground that is free and perfect for ages 0-5.
 With soft flooring, babies can crawl around and explore the interactive music makers on the perimeter.
 In the center of the room is a Playshaper structure that has a variety of slides and climbing activities.
-This area gets crowded at certain times when the pre-school lets out, so if you have little ones, try to make it an early morning activity.
-See here for current hours.
+This area gets crowded at certain times (especially when the preschool lets out), so if you have little ones, try to make it an early morning activity.

 KidsWork Children’s Museum (Frankfort)